North and South Korea meet again to discuss Winter Olympics

 Choi Moon-soon, the governor of Gangwon Province, where the Olympics are being hosted, discussed the idea of a joint hockey team in an interview with CNN after the first round of talks on Tuesday.

-A unified Korean team would be regarded as a major milestone in inter-Korean relations.

-The two countries have competed under separate flags at major international multi-discipline sporting events since the end World War II and remain sporting rivals.

-However, sports have also been used by both sides as a means of reconciliation.
+The two Koreas have competed under separate flags at major international multi-discipline sporting events since the end of World War II, but sports have been used by both sides as a means of reconciliation.

 The two countries marched under the same flag at the opening ceremony of the Sydney Games in 2000 and South Korean spectators are known to support their northern compatriots.
-Notably, last year, the North Korean women's ice hockey team was cheered on by crowds when they competed in South Korea.
+Last year, the North Korean women's ice hockey team was cheered on by crowds when they competed in South Korea.

-The idea of a joint team has been floated before, but the current round of talks appears to have provided an new impetus to the idea.

-Last week's meetings, held on Tuesday at the border village of Panmunjom, lasted for nearly an entire working day, and ended with a handful significant developments, most notably the North's decision to send a delegation of athletes, a cheering squad, an art troupe, a visitors' group, a Taekwondo demonstration team and a press corps to the Games next month.
+Last week's meetings, held on Tuesday at the border village of Panmunjom, lasted for nearly an entire working day and ended with a handful notable developments.
+The most significant was the North's decision to send a delegation of athletes, a cheering squad, an art troupe, a visitors' group, a Taekwondo demonstration team and a press corps to the Games next month.

-Pyongyang also agreed to hold talks to ease military tensions and South Korea said a military-to-military hotline was opened on the western Korean Peninsula, though North Korea rejected the claim that the hotline was opened as the result of the talks.
+South Korea also said a military-to-military hotline was opened on the western Korean Peninsula, though North Korea rejected the claim that the hotline was opened as the result of the talks, and Pyongyang agreed to hold talks to ease military tensions.

-The talks were lauded by most of the international community, with the United States, China, Russia and Japan all issuing statements praising the dialogue.
+Last week's dialogue was lauded by most of the international community, with the United States, China, Russia and Japan all issuing statements praising the dialogue.

 After a year of saber rattling and weapons testing, analysts say the decision by Washington and Seoul to postpone annual military exercises and North Korean leader Kim Jong Un's perceived offer of an olive branch provided fertile ground for diplomacy.

-Many analysts see the talks as a good first step, as they allow the two sides to establish some sort of rapport, but believe Olympic participation itself is mostly symbolic.
+Many see the talks as a good first step, as they allow the two sides to establish some sort of rapport, but believe Olympic participation itself is mostly symbolic.

 North Korea's still refuses to put its nuclear weapons on the table, and previous rounds of diplomacy have failed to bring about either denuclearization or a permanent peace treaty to formally end the Korean War (hostilities ended with a truce in 1953).

 'Ill-mannered behaviors'

-A piece in North Korea's state-run Korean Central News Agency (KCNA) accused South Korea of using the Olympic Games talks to pave the way to negotiations on North Korea's weapons programs.
+Ahead of Monday's talks, a piece in North Korea's state-run Korean Central News Agency (KCNA) accused South Korea of using the Olympic Games talks to pave the way to negotiations on North Korea's weapons programs.

 "This fact that South Korea is trying so hard to achieve our participation of the Winter games clearly reveals their wicked intent of leading us into giving up nuclear weapons," KCNA said.
 "South Korea should carefully consider how their ill-mannered behaviors can bring shameful results."